actions-marketplace-validations/shry_gitcha-action/README.md

 ## Idea

-A lot of people are using a git repo for managing there CV files, job history, certificates etc.
+A lot of developers are using a git repo for managing there CV files, job history, certificates etc.
 Why not combine your CV repo with the power of (Open)AI?

 ## Usage

-To use this action, you need a git repository with at least some files with personal information of you.
+To use this action, you need a git repository with at least some files with personal information of you and an OpenAI API key.
 For GitHub we recommend you use the `release` workflow:

 1. When you have found an interessting job position: Create a new release